British Columbia’s Gulf Islands

 The Gulf Islands Guide has a description of each island and good information on events and accommodations in the Islands.
 Other useful websites include Gulf Islands Tourism, and Salt Spring Island.org.

-The largest, most populated, and most accessible of the Southern Gulf Islands is Salt Spring.
-Ganges, on Salt Spring, is the commercial and cultural heart of the Islands.
-It is the largest (and really the only) town in the Southern Gulf Islands.
 One of the charms of the Gulf Islands is that they are largely untrammeled by commercial development.
 There are no big resorts, no malls, nothing to draw in the masses except the natural beauty that surrounds you everywhere in the Islands.
 But once there, many people are captivated not only by the scenery and wildlife, but also by the people and the islands’ culture and lifestyle.

 There are no commercial airports in the Gulf Islands, but there are float plane companies that will take you to the islands.
-And the Victoria airport is only a few miles from the Schwartz Bay ferry terminal, so flying to Victoria and renting a car is a good option for people from outside the Northwest that want to visit the Southern Gulf Islands.
+And the Victoria airport is only a few miles from the Schwartz Bay ferry terminal, so flying to Victoria and renting a car is a an option for people from outside the Northwest that want to visit the Southern Gulf Islands.

-The Northern Gulf Islands are reached by ferries from Chemainus and Nanaimo on Vancouver Island.
+Thetis and Penelakut Islands are reached by ferries from Chemainus on Vancouver Island.
+Gabriola Island is a short ferry ride from Nanaimo.
 Be sure to check the ferry schedules on the BC Ferries website.
 Reservations may be required, especially on summer weekends, and the ferry system is designed to serve island residents, not tourists, so island hopping can be difficult.
+Getting from one island to another in the Southern Islands by ferry sometimes requires going back to Salt Spring Island and then taking a second ferry from there.
+And there are no ferries from Thetis or Penelakut to Gabriola.

 I’ve found that a good way to explore the Southern Gulf Islands by car is to base yourself on Salt Spring and pick an island to explore each day.
 North and South Pender Islands are connected by a bridge, so they can be explored in a day.
 Take another three days to explore Mayne, Saturna, and Galiano.
-That still leaves you several days to see all Salt Spring has to offer, even if you have only a week.
+That still leaves you several days to see all Salt Spring has to offer, or to explore the Northern Gulf Islands, even if you have only a week.

 There is a bus system on Salt Spring Island, but public transportation is limited or nonexistent on the other islands.
 You can get around without a car, though.
 There is a unique Car Stop system, sort of an organized hitchhiking system, on all of the Southern Islands.
 Look for the Car Stop signs and stick out your thumb.
 Someone will stop to give you a ride.
 Drivers can be selective about who they pick up, and of course hitchhikers can be equally selective about whose car they get into.
 But it’s generally safe, and it’s free.
 It also a unique way to get to know some of the locals.

 There are a number of Provincial Parks in the Islands that are worth exploring.
-Mount Maxwell Provincial Park on the west side of Salt Spring Island provides spectacular views of Salt Spring Island and across Saanich Inlet to Vancouver Island to the west.
-You can drive to the summit, but there are also hiking and mountain bike trails for the more adventurous.
-Ruckle Provincial Park on the southeast coast of Salt Spring has hiking trails that take you along the shore of Swanson Channel, as well as a campground with eight RV sites (no hookups) and 78 walk in tent sites.
-There are also good hiking trails at Mt.
-Erskine Provincial Park, just west of Ganges.
-Galiano Island also has several provincial parks, and portions of both Pender Islands and Saturna Island are set aside as part of the Gulf Islands National Park.
+Salt Spring Island has four: Mount Maxwell Park on the west side of Salt Spring Island provides spectacular views of Salt Spring Island and across Saanich Inlet to Vancouver Island to the west; Ruckle Park on the southeast coast of Salt Spring has hiking trails that take you along the shore of Swanson Channel and a campground with eight RV sites (no hookups) and 78 walk in tent sites; Mt.
+Erskine Park, just west of Ganges has several challenging hiking trails; and Burgoyne Park is located on the Saanich Inlet at the base of Mount Maxwell.

 You can’t see everything British Columbia’s Gulf Islands have to offer in a week, or even two, but it’s time enough to fall in love with them, which happens to a lot of first-time visitors.
 It happened to us.
 It’s brought us back numerous times, and we will visit again in the near future.
 And the proximity of the Gulf Islands to Victoria and the rest of Vancouver Island makes for a wide variety of possible itineraries on an extended vacation.